adewandaru/BayesianSampler/README.md

 ```
 It will return 0.6, logically we expect b1 is more likely to be picked given that vanilla is more than chocolate in bowl 1.

+## Visualization of Bayesian Updates
+The two files that is relevant is beta-binomial.py and  dirichlet-multinomial.py.
+Start with the first (beta-binomial.py) simplest example of coin tosses.
+modify the "seq" string variable with any coin tosses that you want to simulate, indicating 'H' for head and
+'T' for tail.
+The program will start from left to the right and, applying new toss data to modify the initial belief accordingly
+using Bayesian principle.
+Similarly, the multinomial version is represented using dice roll program simulation.
+Open the file (dirichlet-multinomial.py) and run it.
+You can modify the "seq" param using '1' to represent number 1
+appear and so forth.
+In

 ## References:

  - Allen Downey's ebook: Think Bayes